Updated: Jul 12

 New 2020 Edition Available Today!

 An adorable, simple story with a pair of friendly fish as the main characters.
 Kids learn about boundaries and appropriate touch in a non-threatening way.
-Parents will love the simple straightforward language.
+Parents will love the simple, straightforward language.
+One of my top 10 sexual abuse prevention books for kids under the age of 7.
 This book is also available in Spanish.

 Good Pictures/Bad Pictures (ages 5-10)